Skip to content

 By the mid-1950s, most American families owned at least one car.
 With this new mode of transportation established, people from all over the country began to use their cars for work and leisure travel.
 This was the beginning of mass road trips in the USA.

-Thanks to the expanding highway system in the United States, cross-country travel had become quicker and easier than ever before.
+The expanding highway system in the United States has made cross-country travel quicker and easier.
 What was once a multiple-month-long road trip became doable in days or weeks.
-These advancements made road trips more accessible for middle-class families and opened a new world of adventure across the country.
+These advancements made road trips more accessible for middle-class families and opened a new world of adventure nationwide.

 As the popularity of road trips in the USA increased, tourists began to come from all over the world to experience a journey across the country.
 Although many people consider road trips to be through multiple states or even countries, there is no minimum distance for a road trip.